dunglas/mercure/docs/spec/faq.md

 When using HTTP/2+ ([the default for almost all users](https://caniuse.com/#feat=http2)), the maximum number of simultaneous HTTP **streams** is negotiated between the server and the client (it defaults to 100).
 When using HTTP 1.1, this limit is of 6.

-By using template selectors and by passing several `topic` parameters, it's possible to subscribe to an unlimited of topics using a single HTTP connection.
+By using template selectors and by passing several `topic` parameters, it's possible to subscribe to an unlimited number of topics using a single HTTP connection.

 ## How to Use Mercure with GraphQL?